Text Style Transfer: A Review and Experimental Evaluation: Resources and Evaluation Methods

 \textbf{Formality transfer.} The formality transfer task involves modifying the formality of a given sentence.
-Typically, an informal sentence to its formal form and vice versa.
-Formality transfer is presumably more complex than sentiment transfer, as multiple attributes may affect the formality of text.
-For instance, the modification on the sentence structure, the length of text, punctuation, capitalization, etc., influences the formality of text.
+Typically, an informal sentence is transformed into its formal form, and vice versa.
+Formality transfer is presumably more complex than sentiment transfer, as multiple attributes may affect text formality.
+For instance, the modification of the sentence structure, text length, punctuation, and capitalization, may influence text formality.
 Table \ref{tbl:GYAFCexample} shows an example of transferring an informal sentence to its formal form.
-We illustrate that simple keyword replacement methods cannot achieve the formality transfer of a sentence from the four transferred formal sentences.
-After the sentence is transferred to its formal form, the length of the sentence (as shown in Ref-0) and punctuation may be changed (e.g., replacement of ellipsis with a full stop).
-Furthermore, unlike sentiments, the formality of a sentence is highly subjective; individuals may perceive a sentence's degree of formality differently.
+We illustrate that simple keyword replacement methods cannot transfer the formality of a sentence from the four transferred formal sentences.
+After an informal sentence is transferred to its formal form, the length of the sentence (as shown in Ref-0) and punctuation may be changed (e.g., replacement of ellipsis with a full stop).
+Furthermore, unlike sentiments, a sentence's formality is highly subjective; individuals may perceive a sentence's degree of formality differently.

 \textit{GYAFC}\footnote{https://github.com/raosudha89/ GYAFC-corpus} is the largest human-labeled parallel dataset proposed for the formality transfer task \cite{rao2018dear}.
 The authors extracted informal sentences from Entertainment\&Music (E\&M) and Family\&Relationship (F\&R) domains of the Yahoo Answers L6 corpus \footnote{https://webscope.sandbox.yahoo.com/catalog.php?datatype=l}.
-The collected dataset was further preprocessed to remove sentences that are too short or long.
-Finally, the authors crowd-sourced workers to manually re-write the informal sentences to each formal sentences, resulting in a parallel formality dataset.
+The collected dataset was further preprocessed to remove too short or long sentences.
+Finally, the authors crowd-sourced workers to manually rewrite the informal sentences to their formal form, resulting in a parallel formality dataset.
 This dataset was also widely used to evaluate the recent TST models.

 \textbf{Paper-news title transfer.} Paper-news title transfer was the task of transferring a title to a different type while preserving the content.
-Fu et al. \cite{fu2018style} collected the \textit{PNTD}\footnote{https://github.com/fuzhenxin/textstyletransferdata} dataset, which consisted of paper titles retrieved from academic publication archive websites such ACM Digital Library, Arxiv, Sprint, ScienceDirect and Nature, and news titles from the UC Irvine Machine Learning Repository.
+Fu et al. \cite{fu2018style} collected the \textit{PNTD}\footnote{https://github.com/fuzhenxin/textstyletransferdata} dataset, which consisted of paper titles retrieved from academic publication archive websites such ACM Digital Library, Arxiv, Sprint, ScienceDirect, and Nature, and news titles from the UC Irvine Machine Learning Repository.

 \textbf{Captions style transfer.} Li et al. 2018 \cite{li2018delete} proposed the task of transferring factual formal captions into romantic and humorous styles.
 The researchers collected the caption dataset\footref{lijuncen_git}, where each sentence was labeled as factual, romantic, or humorous.
 This is also the smallest TST dataset.